 Provides access to current and retrospective bibliographic information and cited references found in nearly 1,130 of the world's leading arts & humanities journals.
 Also, covers individually selected, relevant items from approximately 7,000 of the world's leading science and social sciences journals.

 Google Scholar searches academic publishers, professional societies, pre-print archives, and university institutional repositories.
 Search for an important book or article about your research topic in Google Scholar and use the "Cited by" and "Related articles" to locate additional related sources.
-HINT: Go to Settings In the Library Links tab, search for University of Maryland Libraries and put a check mark in the University of Maryland Find@UMD button.
+HINT: Click on the Settings Icon then click on Library Links and search for University of Maryland Libraries and put a check mark in the University of Maryland Find@UMD button.
 Click Save button at the bottom right of the page.
 Now when you find an article in Google Scholar use the Find@UMD link to retrieve the full-text of the article.

 Electronic version of 12 titles in Gale's popular Literature Criticism reference series, including Contemporary Literary Criticism, Twentieth Century Literary Criticism, Nineteenth-Century Literary Criticism, Shakespearean Criticism, Literature Criticism from 1400 to 1800, Classical and Medieval Literature Criticism, Poetry Criticism, Short Story Criticism, and Drama Criticism.